Kia ora. Welcome to my website.

 Ceramics is amazing.
 You take a lump of clay and push or squeeze and smoosh it in various ways, and out comes a work of art or perhaps a simple pot.

-I’ve been creating ceramic art for four years and enjoy it immensely.
+I’ve been creating ceramic art since 2016 and enjoy it immensely.
 When I’m not actually smooshing clay, I am often thinking of what I might do next.

 I most enjoy working on the wheel, but I also do some handbuilding.
 I aim for a balance in my pieces between the functional and artistic aspects of ceramics.